St George's Church, Hanworth: Present day

-From 1992 until early 2019, Paul Williamson was priest in charge of St George's.
-The new priest on charge is Father Michael William Dobson.
+From 1992 until 2019, Paul Williamson was priest-in-charge of St George's, and, from 25 April 2021 until 23 April 2024, Hanworth Parish Church was served under the curacy of Michael Dobson.

-St George's is a church in the Anglo-Catholic tradition and is also associated with Forward in Faith.
-As it does not accept the ordination of women, the church receives alternative episcopal oversight from the Bishop of Fulham (currently Jonathan Baker).
+St George's Church adheres to the Anglo-Catholic tradition and, associated with Forward in Faith in not accepting the ordination of women, Hanworth Parish Church now receives alternative episcopal oversight from the Bishop of Fulham, Jonathan Baker.